suds-community/suds/README.rst

     unicode.
   * SchemaCollection changed to provide the builtin() and custom() methods.
 To support this, findPrefixes() was added to the Element in sax.py.
-This is a better approach anyway since the wsdl and schemas may have many prefixes to 'http://www.w3.org/2001/XMLSchema'.
+This is a better approach anyway since the WSDL and schemas may have many prefixes to 'http://www.w3.org/2001/XMLSchema'.
 Tested with both doc/lit and rpc/lit bindings.
   * Refactored bindings packages from document & rpc to literal & encoded.
   * Contains the completion of *full* namespace support as follows:

-    * Namespace prefixes are no longer stripped from attribute values that reference types defined in the wsdl.
+    * Namespace prefixes are no longer stripped from attribute values that reference types defined in the WSDL.
     * Schema's imported using <import/> should properly handle namespace and prefix mapping and re-mapping as needed.
     * All types are resolved, using fully qualified (w/ namespaces) lookups.